gaycodegal/fantasy-llamas/dnd-server/README.md

 Run `npm init` in this directory.

+## Running

+1. Launch mongod
+2. You can insert your mongo credentials into the url in settings.json
+3. `npm start` to start the server.

+## Seeding

+No need to seed!
+Just run and visit [http://localhost:3000/](http://localhost:3000/) to go to the account creation page, make an account and use it as a new user would.

 ## REST API

 You can find the method description of the REST API at the bottom of [app.js](app.js) a cached version is below: